-There isn’t really much differentiating the other four plans from one another.
+There isn’t much differentiating the other four plans from one another.
 Aetna stands out because it’s an HMO network with point-of-service options.
-But when it comes to the other three – Anthem BCBS, Connecticare, and Cigna – you’ll have to rely on finer details like customer service or benefits in order to make a decision.
+But when it comes to the other three — Anthem BCBS, Connecticare, and Cigna — you’ll have to decide on finer details like customer service or benefits.

-What is the most popular Medigap plan in 2022 in New Haven, Connecticut?
+What is the most popular Medigap plan in New Haven, Connecticut?

 It’s either Plan F or Plan G. Both plans are highly comprehensive with a relatively affordable monthly premium.
 This is especially true if you purchase a high-deductible plan.

 What is the downside to Medigap plans in New Haven, Connecticut?

 Unfortunately, you have to purchase ancillary coverage separately with Medigap.
 This includes prescription drugs, vision, dental, and hearing.
 Some beneficiaries don’t like juggling multiple policies at the same time.